anslan/BGE_biomonitoring_wf/docs/6bioinfo_COI.rst

     rev_primer=$"TANACYTCNGGRTGNCCRAARAAYCA"    #this is primer jgHCO2198

     # edit primer trimming settings
     mismatches="2"    # Numer of allowed mismatches in primer string search;
                         # if set as 1, then allow 1 mismatch;
                         # if set as 0.1, then allow mismatch in 10% of the bases.
     overlap="22"      # The minimum overlap length.
 Keep it nearly as high
                         # as the primer length to avoid short random matches.
+    pair_filter="any" # Option 'any' discards a read pair if primers are not found in
+                        # either of the read pairs (R1 and R2).
+                        # Option 'both' keeps the read pair if a primer is found in
+                        # at least one of the read pairs.
     ##
     # get the reverse complementary of the primers
         # needed when the amplicon length is shorter than the sequencing cycle